CashCashPinoy: CashCashPinoy.com

 The website is a membership-based online retail site that uses a flash sales-style model.
 The site offers a wide range of discounted products and service vouchers.
 Subscribed customers receive daily email roundups, and can pay for goods in a range of ways (Bank Card, Over-the-counter (finance), bitcoin and cash-on-collection and others), while purchased items can be shipped to directly to customers' home or their preferred address.

 The site proposes 10 to 15 new event sales to its members daily.
 New sales usually last from 6 to 8 days and also feature merchandise from a single brand to small groups of brands.
 While for services and package tour deal they are featured for 8 to 10 days.

 Technology

 CashCashPinoy released REVO, a new version of its proprietary platform.
-It handles data from products sourcing and fulfillment to IT, data analysis, content creation, fraud management to customer support.
-Recently, they launched CashCashLAB, a new customer feedback program where company executives and selected members continuously meet on a monthly basis to exchange ideas about improving its service for its members.
+It handles data from product sourcing and fulfillment to IT, data analysis, content creation, fraud management to customer support.
+Recently, they launched CashCashLAB, a new customer feedback program where company executives and selected members continuously meet on a monthly basis to exchange ideas about improving their service for its members.
 As a result of the first session of CashCashLAB, the company decided to launch CashCashBack, an exclusive new loyalty program for members which allows them to earn points that are equivalent to cash every time they shop.
 Another previous output is allowing payment for orders via COD.